rh569/advent-of-code-2023/readme.md

 Read through the first day of 'Comprehensive Rust' and jumped straight into sliding windows of strings... so a much harder opener than other years - punishing several naive approaches that would normally slide for a few days.

 Final code is not pretty, with some gross labelled loop...break blocks.

+**--- Day 2: Cube Conundrum ---**

+Used today's puzzles to try out some of the functional features of iterators and am fairly happy with the result.
+The top-level funcitons are nice and readable.
+The inner workings of the input parsing: less so.